Nov 2020 -

 Creating well organized and aesthetically pleasing designs to ease user’s experience.
 In phase two of my research, I focused on making designs that are clean, fun aesthetically pleasing to look at based on user feedback and secondary research.

-Phase One addresses users pain points and further diving into the problem space, I realized they needed a way to see their Spotify listening results in a way that made them feel unique.
+Phase one addresses users pain points and further diving into the problem space, I realized they needed a way to see their Spotify listening results in a way that made them feel unique.

-Phase Two focuses on what the solution would form as, and how it would look and feel, while following user feedback.
+Phase two focuses on what the solution would form as, and how it would look and feel, while following user feedback.

-Research Phase One addresses users wants, needs and pain points.
 I started by creating a list of assumptions regarding the proposed problem that I later turned into research questions.
 To find answers for the research questions, different primary and secondary research methods were assigned to each question.

 Interviews